Skip to content

 1.a.
 Collapse positions

-If you would like to just show certain positions on your org chart you can collapse all above and all below.
+If you want to just show certain positions on your org chart, you can collapse all above and below.

 Steps: